 What is considered Nuisance?

-A dog is considered a nuisance when it:
+An animal is considered a nuisance when it;

 Nuisance Barking